yashverma886622-dot/web-dev-sem-2-assignment-1/README.md

 ├── index.html
 ├── style.css
 ├── script.js
+├── images/
 └── README.md

-# How to Run
+▶️ How to Run the Project

-Download or clone the project.
+Clone or download the repository.

+Open the project folder.

-Open index.html in any browser.
+Open index.html in any web browser.

 Start adding and managing events.

-# Learning Outcome
+🎓 Learning Outcome

-Is project ke through maine:

-DOM manipulation samjha

-Event handling implement kiya

-Dynamic UI generation seekha

-JavaScript aur HTML integration practice ki
+Through this project, I learned:

+How to manipulate the DOM dynamically

+How to handle events in JavaScript

+How to create and remove elements programmatically

+How to structure a simple web application

-# Here are some screenshot of the outcome:-
+# Here are some screenshots:-

 ![alt text](image.png)
 ![alt text](<Screenshot 2026-02-11 104400.png>)